astsu777/dotfiles/README.md

 If you use a hardware audio processing unit, it is not advised to also use software to do this.

+**Note**: the settings are not automatically loaded.
+This needs to be configured in the application itself.

 ## HTOP
 ![](https://i.postimg.cc/jdtxmyf9/screenshot-20210925-050.jpg)